Get Help Today(877) 648-4288

-Drug and Alcohol Addiction Treatment Medications
+Drug And Alcohol Addiction Treatment Medications

-One in 12 American adults has substance use disorder, and many of them have the desire to be clean and sober.
+1 in 12 American adults have substance use disorder, and many of them have the desire to be clean and sober.
 Unfortunately, the path to sobriety is long and challenging for many.
 Addiction treatment medications have been developed to ease withdrawal symptoms and keep people off some drugs.
 Although not all addictions can be treated with medication at this time, many can.
 A list of addictions that have had medications approved to treat them appears below.

 Opioid Addiction Medications

 Opioids are a class of drugs that include prescription pain relievers, Heroin, and synthetic Opioids like Fentanyl.
 Currently, we are in the midst of an Opioid epidemic with more than 130 Americans overdosing on Opioids and dying every day.
 Prescription painkillers often start people on the path to illegal street drugs.
 In fact, 80% of people who use Heroin first misused prescription Opioids.
 With the high number of deaths and $78 billion economic burden, getting drug users clean is a top priority.
-There are several medications that have shown success in helping people with an Opioid Use Disorder (OUD).
+There are several medications that have shown success in helping people with an Opioid use disorder (OUD).

 Methadone is a synthetic, long-acting Opioid that aims to act as a substitute for Heroin or other Opioid drugs.
 It works to prevent withdrawal symptoms while users go through recovery in a treatment program.
 Not having to go through withdrawal helps patients not be preoccupied with drug seeking behaviors.
 It further helps to prevent relapse caused by discomforting withdrawal symptoms.
 In transitioning from an intravenous use to swallowing a Methadone tablet by mouth, users’ risk of hepatitis C and HIV are dramatically reduced.